neelkapse/gender-swapper/README.md

 from genderflipper import flip, flip_file

 names = {'sherlock': 'jane'}
-flip("To Sherlock Holmes she is always THE woman.
-I have seldom heard him mention her under any other name.", names)
+flip("To Sherlock Holmes she is always THE woman.", names)

 ```